 How to Prevent “Dirty Gold” from Hurting the Planet

 On an individual level, you can alleviate the devastating environmental impacts of gold mining by choosing jewelry made with recycled gold.
 Gold and other precious metals can be recycled repeatedly with no degradation in quality, so they are a naturally renewable resource, and recycled gold jewelry does not cost more than new gold.
 Of course, vintage gold jewelry is always an earth-friendly option.
 Choosing either recycled gold or vintage gold jewelry decreases the global demand for newly mined gold.
 Learn more about the issues surrounding dirty gold mining and about our recycled gold jewelry.
+Have you chosen recycled gold or vintage gold jewelry instead of new?
+Let us know on Facebook or Twitter, or in the comments section!

 Photo courtesy of Mark Z. Saludes for Human Rights Watch